nsaikiran/impression/_short_notes/mysql-upgrade-experience.md

 1. Character set, collation of columns of CHAR/VARCHAR type and how to pick relevant charset and collation for our use case.
 2. Amazon RDS blue-green deployments.
 3. Parameters groups of AWS (system variables of MySQL).
 For ex: read_only=true, if instance is read-only.
-4. Read replica vs Multi-AZ setup (Multi-AZ instance will have synchronous replication and can't be accessed while primary zone is active, where as read-replica will be asynchronously replicated).
+4. Read replica vs Multi-AZ setup (Multi-AZ instance will have synchronous replication and can't be accessed while primary zone is active, whereas read-replica will be asynchronously replicated).
-5. MySQL replication types and replication type conversions.
+5. The MySQL replication types and replication type conversions.
-6. Planning: Prepare the green instance ready (take couple of days buffer if needed to).
-Having buffer window will help us stick to the plan from long running queries, unexpected issues with replication etc.
+6. Planning: Prepare the green instance ready (take a couple of days buffer if needed to).
+Having buffer window will help us stick to the plan from long-running queries, unexpected issues with replication etc.